- Explain what safety is and what it means to be safe. Then prepare

 - Using a safety checklist approved by your counselor, make an inspection of your home.
 Identify any hazards found and how these can be corrected.

-- Review or develop your family's plan of escape in case of fire in your home.
-As you develop the escape plan with family members, share with them facts about the common causes of fire in the home, such as smoking, cooking, electrical appliances, and candles.
+- Review and develop your family's fire prevention plan.
+Review your family's emergency action plan for fire in your home.
+As you develop these plans with family members, share with them facts about the common causes of fire in the home, such as smoking, cooking, electrical appliances, and candles.

 - Do the following:

 - Discuss with your counselor how you contribute to the safety of yourself, your family, and your community.

 - Show your family members how to protect themselves and your home from accidents, fire, burglary, robbery, and assault.